Malmactor/malrio/docs/proposal.md

 TODO

-Outline:
-Actor: CNN as encoder -> attention mapping -> RNN reasoning as decoder Level/Map Generator: GAN - G for generating the map _vs_ A for determine difficulty
+## Algorithms

+#### For Actor (Mario)
+ - CNN as encoder ->
+ - attention mapping ->
+ - RNN reasoning as decoder ->
+ - action to perform

+#### For Level/Map Generator
+ - Generative adversarial networks
+ - G: Use CNN to generating the map from noise
+ - A: Determine difficulty of the map